apache/spark/docs/building-with-maven.md

 ## Building Spark Debian Packages ##

 It includes support for building a Debian package containing a 'fat-jar' which includes the repl, the examples and bagel.
-This can be created by specifying the deb profile:
+This can be created by specifying the following profiles:

-    $ mvn -Pdeb clean install
+    $ mvn -Prepl-bin -Pdeb clean package

 The debian package can then be found under repl/target.
 We added the short commit hash to the file name so that we can distinguish individual packages build for SNAPSHOT versions.